 Pick a Name and Domain

 Short and simple is usually best.
 Avoid tricky spellings or anything too close to existing brands.
-Use a sites like NameGenuity (my favourite) or Namecheap to get ideas and check if your name is available.
+Use a sites like NameGenuity or Namecheap to get ideas and check if your name is available.

 If you’re not sure what to choose, ask friends for feedback.
 Keep it memorable and easy for customers to find your site.